4gshin/4gshin/README.md

 - 🎓 Student at **Ostim Technical University**
 - 💻 Currently working on my personal website: [agshin.xyz](https://agshin.xyz)
 - 🌱 Learning web development and Python automation
-- ☕ Coffee keeps me running
+- ☕ I'm powered by cars and coffee.
 - 📍 Based in Ankara, from Baku 🇦🇿

 ---